 Being the leader of the Seidan guard, Hotaru is all about law and order and works with the Dragon King in order to spread his kind of order to other realms.
 I’m not sure he thought this plan through all the way.

 You can’t see them on the render, but Hotaru wears flags on the back of his armor like actual samurai in feudal Japan used to do.
-He also has a woman’s name because the MK team continues to be bad at foreign names.
+Hotaru is also a female name in Japan, but whatever.
+Maybe they have different naming conventions in Seido.

 Darrius is also from Seido, but he isn’t as enamored by the oppressive nature of the laws in the realm of Order as Hotaru is.
 Instead, he leads a resistance movement against the Seidan leaders, doing whatever he deems necessary to achieve his goals.